AWS IAM: Architecting Identity, Access, and Authorization at Scale

 aws iam create-access-key --user-name developer-john

-# Create password for console login
+Create a password for console login

 aws iam create-login-profile \